Make-School-Courses/Ethics-and-Justice-in-Tech/README.md

 1. Explain what ethics is, why we study ethics, and what benefits we get by studying ethics and being ethical.
 1. Explain where to go for help with ethical issues
 1. How to navigate common ethical dilemmas that arise in the context of technical work
-1. Engage in respectful ethical discourse (i.e. learn how to respectfully win disagreements on the internet)
+1. Engage in respectful and objective ethical discourse

 ## Schedule